KeithLaker/KeithLaker.github.io/learning-library/workshops/journey4-adw/README.md

 - Learn how to share notebooks
 - Learn how to create and run SQL scripts

+# Bonus Labs - Slightly More Advanced Labs

+The following labs will let you explore some of the more advanced features of your Autonomous Data Warehouse annd

-## Step 8:Simple Introduction to Machine Learning Algorithms
+## Bonus Lab 1: Simple Introduction to Machine Learning Algorithms (DBMS_PREDICTIVE_ANALYTICS)

-Click here to run [Lab 8](LabGuide800.md)
+Click here to run [Bonus Lab 1](Lab-8.md)

+This lab is aimed at data scientisist who want to explore the in-database data mining and statistical features within their Autonomous Data Warehouse.

 **Objectives**: